LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

        app.run()

-Your First processor
+Your First Processor
 --------------------

 After we have a functional pipeline.
-We can start with the more interesting part, the processors.
-Processor is the component which works with data in the event.
-In this example we will use a simple processor which only converts the incoming JSON to python Dict type, which is much more easier to work with and it is clearer.
+We can start with the more interesting part, Processors.
+The Processor is the component which works with data of an event.
+In this example we will use a simple Processor, StdJsonToDictParser, which only converts the incoming JSON to python Dict type, which is much more easier to work with in python.

 ::